palmerr23/Teensy8x8AudioBoard/readme.md

 Should be called after begin( ), where the muxes are probed and recorded.

 ## Examples
-- 8x8
-- 16x16
-- Single-ended and differential inputs
-- Input gain control
+- Basic operation including dynamic patching of inputs and outputs
 - Network transport